Last updated on 10th January 2024

 Winning new sales

-On the flip side, 81 percent of people say a brand’s video has convinced them to purchase a product or service, and 79 percent of people say a video has convinced them to buy a piece of software or an application.
+On the flip side, 89 percent of people say a brand’s video has convinced them to purchase a product or service, and 79 percent of people say a video has convinced them to download a piece of software or an app.
 Video has the power to show and promote products in ways text and photos can’t, making it a key tool in the sales process.

-One company doing this well is Blendtec.
-With the tagline “The World’s Most Advanced Blender,” the company promotes its “Will It Blend?” video series on the website.
+One company that has done this well over the years is Blendtec, promoting its high powered blenders with its “Will It Blend?” video series.
 They toss heavy-duty objects like cell phones and car keys into their blenders and record the pulverisation to back up their brand promise and prove the quality of their blenders.

-You can leverage video assets to increase sales by hosting product videos on your website, or creating videos specifically for your sales team to use in their process.
-If you’re interested in learning how to generate traffic and convert visitors into leads, check out our free e-book, How to Attract & Convert Customers Using Video.
+You can leverage video assets to increase sales by hosting product videos on your website, or by creating videos specifically for your sales team to use in their process.

 Key takeaway: The compelling nature of video gives it serious convincing-power.
 Add it to your marketing arsenal and watch those leads convert.